 For many of us farming is a part of life.
 While for some it can be their primary occupation, many other people maintain smaller acreages and pursue agriculture for personal enjoyment.
 Knowing what type of coverage is best for a small acreage or hobby farm is important to make sure your way of life is properly protected.

-At BrokerLink, we provide specific options for commercial farmers and protecting their property, but we also have options for hobby farmers.
+At BrokerLink, we provide specific options for commercial farm insurance and protecting their property, but we also have options for hobby farmers.
 Here are three steps soon-to-be or current hobby farmers can take to protect their property:

 Step one: learn what qualifies as a hobby farm